-There are various causes to why you may be waking up dizzy and they can range from serious health problems to normal everyday issues, such as underlying medical conditions or the sudden adjustment of balance as you change from a lying to standing position.
+There are various causes why you may be waking up dizzy and nauseous in the morning and they can range from serious health problems to normal everyday issues, such as underlying medical conditions or the sudden adjustment of balance as you change from lying to a standing position.
 You may have more than one causal factor that leaves you waking up feeling dizzy.

-If you take any medication, this may be the cause as to why you are waking up dizzy.
-Medication can be a cause of dizziness as it is a common side effect to many.
+If you take any medication, this may be the cause of why you are waking up dizzy.
+Medication can be a cause of dizziness as it is a common side effect for many.
 Talk to your doctor if you have any concerns about your prescriptions.

-Dehydration happens when you utilize or lose more liquid than you take in, and your body needs more water and different liquids to function at it’s normal capacities.
+Dehydration happens when you utilize or lose more liquid than you take in, and your body needs more water and different liquids to function at its normal capacities.
 In the event that you don’t replenish lost liquids, you will become dehydrated.
 Dehydration can cause morning dizziness as this can take place after a night of excessive drinking or from a medical condition involving high blood sugar.
-Working in a hot location, excess sweating or not drinking enough water throughout the day can also cause dehydration.
+Working in a hot location, excessive sweating, or not drinking enough water throughout the day can also cause dehydration.

 Low blood sugar